 Summer Challenge 101 for Parents

-New to the Scholastic Summer Challenge?
-Don’t worry, we’re giving you a crash course: The Scholastic Summer Challenge for parents 101.
+New to the Summer Reading Challenge?
+Don’t worry, we’re giving you a crash course: The Scholastic Summer Reading Challenge for parents 101.

 - Sign in to the website?
 Is that safe?
 YES!
 There are COPPA (Children's Online Privacy Protection Act) laws that Scholastic adheres to.
 It is completely safe for kids.